 With all that said, which is better for your needs, FreeSync or G-Sync?

 Well, to put it bluntly, you get what you pay for.

-On the other hand, Nvidia users will have to invest a little more if they want to make full use of their GPU’s capabilities.
-Granted, FreeSync is still an option with an Nvidia GPU when it comes to some monitors but that doesn’t mean that every FreeSync monitor will work flawlessly with an Nvidia GPU.
-That said, G-Sync monitors remain the best choice for Nvidia users if you don’t mind paying a little bit extra.
+On the other hand, Nvidia users will have to invest a little more if they want to utilize completely their GPU’s capabilities.
+Granted, FreeSync is still an option with an Nvidia GPU when it comes to some monitors but that doesn’t mean that every FreeSync monitor will work perfectly with an Nvidia GPU.
+That said, G-Sync monitors remain the best choice for Nvidia users if you don’t mind paying a little bit additional.